 |1917||Wood||Out and Back||John A. Miller, Herb Schmeck, Charles Dinn|

-1986 - Relocated from Paragon Park by the Dinn Corporation where it was called Giant Coaster.
+1986 – Giant Coaster relocated from Paragon Park by the Dinn Corporation and renamed.

 Train has four cars with three rows each, seating two abreast per row.